 Stage IV Stampede State Captains Guide

-In preparation for Metavivor’s 2022 virtual Stampede, which will be held in October this year, Captains in each state will help coordinate outreach to their States’ US Representatives and Senators.
+In preparation for METAvivor’s 2024 Stage IV Stampede, which will be held in October this year, Captains in each state will help coordinate outreach to their States’ US Representatives and Senators.
 You will be receiving a list of people who have registered in your state as well as an information packet sent to everybody who registers for the Stampede.
 Here are some organizing suggestions.

 1. Who has participated in previous Stampedes or has other advocacy experience?
 Ask people to share some of those experiences

-5. For people in the group wishing to participate in group calls to legislators, discuss how you will organize the call.
+4. For people in the group wishing to participate in the visits to legislators, discuss how you will organize.
 Some options include:

 • Designate one person, perhaps with past experience participating in the Stampede, to act as primary presenter in the meetings with each legislator and the remainder of the team adds to this presentation.